|

 purple, look at that.
 Their knockoff Catwoman,

-one-woman show denounced their degrading slander campaign for what it was.
+since her one-woman show denounced their degrading slander campaign for what

-She scoured the picture and accompanying article for any hints that
+it was.
+She scoured the picture and accompanying article for any hints

 “I